 • Intercepting lottery winnings of more than $600.00.

 • Adjusting child support orders for cost of living increases every two years.

-• Bringing court actions for contempt against parents to collect support.
+• Bringing court actions for contempt against parents who are not paying their court ordered support.

 • Statewide child support enforcement system

 Current participants can access their accounts online at Minnesota Child Support Online: http://www.childsupport.dhs.state.mn.us/Action/Welcome